Chern-Simons propagators in AdS$_3$: Harmonic functions in AdS

 Note that the Chern Simons operator squares to the Laplacian as shown in \eqref{CSsq} for a specific class of functions on AdS$_3$, which makes it possible to write down a common set of eigen functions for both the operators.
 However, all the eigen functions of the Laplacian, which are given by any arbitrary linear combination of even and odd harmonics, are not necessarily an eigen function of the Chern Simons operator.
 Rather, it is the harmonic functions spanned by $\Xi_{\sigma \beta}$ -- a particular linear combination of odd and even harmonics \eqref{CSeigen}, which are simultaneous eigen functions of the Chern-Simons operator as well as the Laplacian.

 Also note that, since both the odd and even harmonics satisfy the exchange property \eqref{oexcng}, we have

 Before concluding this discussion, let us observe that, our results here can be readily generalized to higher-spin harmonics of the Laplacian on any 3-dimensional maximally-symmetric space.
-We define the Chern-Simons operator acting on a spin-$J$ field as follows,
+We define the Chern-Simons operator acting on a spin-$J$ field - i.e. a traceless symmetric tensor - as follows,

 This reduces to the operator $(* \mathrm d)$ when acting on spin-1 functions, i.e., one-forms.
-Squaring this, we get,
+Squaring this, we get \footnote{This operator is the Lichnerowicz Laplacian for AdS$_3$ - the analogue of the hodge laplacian acting on traceless symmetric tensors.}

 Acting with $\mathscr D$ on parity-even spin-$J$ harmonics gives parity-odd spin-$J$ harmonics; and a linear combination of these will simultaneously diagonalize $\mathscr D$ and $\nabla^2$.
 Explicit expressions for the parity-odd higher-spin harmonics are most conveniently obtained in embedding space, where we can represent $\mathscr D$ through the operator defined in \eqref{embedCSop} (see section \ref{sec:embed} for further discussions on this operator).